certeu/morio/docs/docs/guides/apis/api/readme.md

 ### Bearer Authentication

-Now that you have your JWT, it functions as your _Bearer Token_ and you can use _Bearer Authentication_ in subsequent API requests.
+Now that you have your JWT, it serves as your _Bearer Token_ and you can use _Bearer Authentication_ in subsequent API requests.
-To do so, pass the content of the JWT as the `Authorization` header, prefixed by `Bearer: `.
+To do so, pass the content of the JWT as the `Authorization` header, prefixed by `Bearer `.
 A JSON representation of the headers would look like this:

 ````json title="Bearer Authentication"